VanderCook College of Music: History

 The first class to complete the approved four-year course of study for the degree Bachelor of Music Education was graduated at the summer session of 1931.
 Members of that class, all prominent teachers, were John H. Beckerman, Clarence F. Gates, Clifford P. Lillya, Hubert E. Nutt, William D. Revelli and Otto Uttke.
 These graduates were certified to teach bands and orchestras in the public schools.

 After Lewis Institute merged with Armour Institute to form the Illinois Institute of Technology at 33rd and Federal Street, VanderCook School of Music was urged to move closer to the I.I.T. campus to continue the relationship it had fostered with the Lewis Institute.
 In 1953, a building site on Michigan Avenue, across the street from the I.I.T. dormitory area was purchased.
 In 1954, a large residence at 3219 S. Michigan Avenue was purchased and VanderCook moved to the new location.
 During this time the school changed its name to VanderCook College of Music.

 In August, 1960, after several years of planning and fundraising, construction on a new building began.
 This building, located at 3209 S. Michigan Avenue, housed an auditorium, practice rooms, lounges, heating plant, storage, classrooms, offices and library.
 H.E.
 Nutt, co-founder of VanderCook College of Music, lived in the building until close to his death in 1981.

 VanderCook College moved onto the campus of the Illinois Institute of Technology in 1996, into a building designed by Ludwig Mies van der Rohe.
 This move allowed VanderCook College to retain its autonomy while fostering a reciprocal arrangement with a larger university whose amenities include student housing and other student facilities, classroom and performing spaces in various campus buildings, and a large research library.

+Notable alumni of the college include jazz bassist Richard Davis, drummer Kobie Watkins, music pedagogue Victor Zajek, composers Merle Isaac and William Owens, and renowned music educator Walter Dyett, who taught Gene Ammons, Nat King Cole, Bo Diddley, Dorothy Donegan, Von Freeman, Johnny Hartman, Dinah Washington, Redd Foxx, Red Holloway, and many more.

 Midwest Clinic

 Co-founders H.E.
 Nutt of VanderCook School of Music, Howard Lyons of Lyons Band Instrument Company and Neil A. Kjos of the Kjos Music Company formed the Mid-West International Band and Orchestra Clinic in 1946.
 The Midwest Clinic began as a local entity, quickly expanding to become one of the most recognized instrumental music education clinics in the world.
-The VanderCook band has been involved with the clinic since the beginning, participating in clinic work, concert performances and other activities.
+The VanderCook Symphonic Band has been involved with the clinic since the beginning, with faculty and undergraduate students participating in clinic work, concert performances, reading sessions, and other operating activities for the clinic to run successfully.